kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Unrestricted.md

   - You'll only need to do this the first time (while getting the second Kashyyyk Star Map)
 - Use [Fast Lane](../Major%20Glitches/Fast%20Lane) to bring up the Return to Ebon Hawk dialog
 - Obtain the Kashyyyk Star Map again by interacting with the Star Map item
-- If this is the fourth and last Kashyyyk Star Map, talk to the Star Map computer with Bastila
+- If this is the fourth and last Kashyyyk Star Map, **talk to the Star Map computer with Bastila**
-  - This swaps Bastila and the MC, which is important for a later [Coordinate Warp](../Major%20Glitches/Coordinate%20Warps#lower-shadowlands-to-command-center)
+  - This swaps Bastila and the MC, which is important for a later [Coordinate Warp](../Major%20Glitches/Coordinate%20Warps#lower-shadowlands-to-command-center), in which the MC's last location needs to be near the star map.
 - Click 'OK' on the pop-up to Return to the Ebon Hawk
 - If you need to obtain another Kashyyyk Star Map, go back to the start of this section
 - If you've obtained all four Star Maps, board the Ebon Hawk